 When done correctly, training by RPE can be more accurate than training by Heart Rate Zone (HRZ).
 HRZ training is another popular way to monitor training intensity.
 HRZ uses heart rate to define training zones based on an athlete’s heart rate at various exertion levels.
 HRZ training shares many of the advantages of RPE training but it has a couple of limitations.

 HRZ training does not work well for new or de-conditioned athletes.
 De-conditioned athletes typically have a higher resting heart rate that tends to climb higher and faster than in conditioned athletes so heart rate tends to not correlate well with intensity.
 A de-conditioned runner, training by HRZ, may find that they are not training at the correct intensity based on heart rate alone.
-They will think they are following the training plan but in actually they are training at the wrong intensity and because of that, will not experience optimal results.
+They will think they are following the training plan but actually, they are training at the wrong intensity and because of that, will not experience optimal results.

 Another limitation of HRZ training is cardiac drift.
 All athletes experience their heart rate drifting higher than their predetermined HRZ tells them it should be when running in the heat or over long distances.
 Heart rate can also be affected by stress, sleep, caffeine, illness, and medication.
-RPE on the other hand, connects training intensity to reality, so you can better follow your training plan.
+RPE on the other hand connects training intensity to reality, so you can better follow your training plan.

 4. RPE is Personal